proitlab/backone-image-builder/README.md

     Check make_menuconfig.png

 # Installer
-Install with Image Builder 23.05.2
+- Install with Image Builder 23.05.2
+- Use custom repo for nexus and netify packages